Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - “Associate of Arts in Teaching (A.A.T.)” refers to a program of study that provides the first two (2) years of courses and related qualifications needed to meet the entrance requirements to colleges of education in the state of Maryland.

-- The “Catalog Year” begins with the summer term and continues through the spring semester.
-Student program requirements are based on the catalog year in effect at the time they are admitted to FCC.
+- “Catalog Year” begins with the summer term and continues through the spring semester.
+Student program requirements are based on the catalog year in effect at the time they are admitted to FCC, readmitted to FCC, or at the term for which a change of major request becomes effective.

-- “Certificate of Accomplishment” refers to an undergraduate program of study at the freshman or sophomore level requiring a minimum of twelve (12) credits in a prescribed curriculum approved by the College.
+- “Certificate” refers to an undergraduate program of study requiring a minimum of twelve (12) credits in a prescribed curriculum approved by the College.
 Courses required in certificate programs may be applied to the degree program in that area of study.

 - “Certification” refers to a credential granted by an external entity confirming that an individual has specific skills in a certain area.
 FCC offers programs and/or courses that prepare students for certifications, but FCC does not directly grant these certifications.